Gender pay gap reporting: What is it, do you need to report and why

 Find out what's meant by fair pay, what pay information UK employers must disclose by law and the opportunities pay narratives bring

 The UK has introduced rules to ensure organisations treat people fairly, including workers, customers, and investors.
 For example, employers must treat employees fairly in how they manage and reward them.
-Big companies also have to publish pay data, such as gender pay gaps.
+Big companies also have to publish pay specific gender pay gap data.

 This factsheet looks at pay fairness, including equal pay and differences between high and low pay.
 It explains what companies have to report, including gender pay gaps, and shows how sharing pay stories can help employers prove they’re being fair.